Equity Summit 2020 Speakers & Bios

 as, featured films.
 He has written music for tv shows including “Sons of Anarchy,”

-Currently, Olmeca is celebrating the release of his new album, “DEFINE".
-The album
+Olmeca is celebrating the release of his new album, “DEFINE".
+The album can be found

-can be found on multiple playlists on Spotify and itunes where some of the singles
+on multiple playlists on Spotify and itunes where some of the singles are reaching

-are reaching 100k plays.
-He is faculty at the University of Nevada, Las Vegas in
+100k plays.
+He is faculty at the University of Nevada, Las Vegas in the Interdisciplinary

 Olmeca grew up in the barrios of L.A. and Mexico, a reality that brewed his blending of music genres and cultural sensitivity.
 His bilingual music has earned him respect and praises in both English and Spanish news outlets and genres (Hip-Hop and Latin Alternative).
 Olmeca has collaborated with Taboo (Black Eyed Peas), Latin Alternative band, Ozomatli, Hip-Hop legend, Ras Kass, and Dave Kushner (Velvet Revolver).
 Olmeca has toured Canada, Latin America and Europe and has helped spawn a new trend of bilingual Hip-hop.
 While everyday people respect his lyrical content, music connoisseurs value the production, and educators utilize Olmeca’s music in their classrooms.